tandfgroup/schema-oas/README.md

-# OpenAPI Specifications for Schema.org standards
+# OpenAPI Specifications for Schema.org

 ## Table of Contents